Deetss/status-checker/README.md

 # StatusChecker

 Status Checker is a small ruby gem to check the status of a given uri, printing the time it took for each request.
-Then prirnting the average response time.
+Then printing the average response time.

 ## Installation